 After that, binary MLM plans were invented to serve the same purpose—to be easier to understand.
 However, just like the unilvel, the binary had to adapt.

 Today, all three types are equally complex, and the unilevels and binaries of the 80s and 90s would be unrecognizable today.

 Let’s review these three types of MLM plans and how they divide and organize their sales forces, also known as distributors.

 Breakaway compensation plans

 The breakaway focuses on compensating two distributor types: salespeople (paid a differential bonus), and sales leaders (paid a generation bonus).
 This is the strength of the breakaway—it naturally has a salesperson component and a sales leader component.
-All other plans have to try to add on the salesperson component.
+All other types of MLM plans have to try to add on the salesperson component.

 Differential bonuses are complicated and we won’t get into the details here, but if you’re not familiar with them, I encourage you to read this article.
 As salespeople advance through the ranks they qualify for higher percentages of the differential.
 Once you reach the top of the differential, you qualify for the entire differential bonus—cutting your upline off from the differential commissions generated in your downline—and thus you “break away”.
 You and your downline become a separate unit.
 A distributor at the breakaway rank is a top level salesperson; in order to advance and earn larger checks, he or she must become a sales leader.

 When a distributor beneath you reaches the breakaway rank, you no longer receive any differential bonuses from them or their downlines—they take the whole differential.
 This means that if you’re a breakaway and someone beneath you breaks away as well, you need to make up for the volume that’s no longer in your personal group in order to stay qualified.
 It also means that the compensation plan needs a new way to reward you if you do maintain your rank.
 Your downline is growing so your compensation must grow as well.